Saturday 15 - Sunday 23 September 2018 Free display

-In collaboration with Gallery FUMI and emerging curators from the MA Curating Contemporary Design at Kingston School of Art, this display explores ideas around selection and collecting within curation.
+Discover iconic designs, reimagined by contemporary designers in this free display in collaboration with Gallery FUMI and emerging curators from the MA in Curating Contemporary Design at Kingston School of Art.

 Saturday 15- Sunday 23 September 2018